bmc/brizzled/id/114/index.md

 bit, and it's well done and easy to navigate.
 They claim to have one in the works for the iPhone, as well.

+# Hosted Accounts

+In addition to a "regular" Google account (@gmail.com), I have a couple of hosted accounts, where my domains are registered with Google Apps.
+It would be nice to be able to use Google+ from those hosted accounts, but, so far, I've had no luck doing so.
+Google claims that Google Profile is necessary for Google+, and Google Profile isn't available for my hosted accounts.

+As deficiencies go, this one is minor, though it'd be nice if it worked.

 # Conclusion

 I've only touched on some of the features of Google+.
 I may update this